 You need to have a game plan when contacting college coaches.
 You must have your information together or else you’re probably not going be recruited.
 When you send an email to a coach, let them know who you are, where you play, and what your goals are with their program.
 Be sure to have your athletic resume, recruiting profile, and academic transcripts attached in the message.
 Sometimes you only have one opportunity to get a look, so give yourself the best chance possible.

 You need to attack the recruiting process like you attack each play on the football field.
 You cannot sit back and hope that college coaches will contact you.
 You need to make sure they know who you are, and you need them to remember your name after they find out.

 College Coaches Recruit on Social Media

-The easiest and quickest way for a college coach to learn about their recruit is by following them on social media.
+The easiest and quickest way for a college coach to learn about a recruit is by following them on social media.
 They can see who your friends are, what music you listen to, how well you speak, type, and what kind of words you use.
-DO NOT be the athlete who loses a scholarship because of a dumb post on social media.
+DO NOT be the athlete who loses a scholarship because of a bad post on social media.

 Athletic Scholarships by Division

 Highlight Tape Guidelines